macrae/loonshots/README.md

 than it should be.

 The three biggest levers available to us are:
-- AIIP - needs to payout.
+- AIIP
 - Project skill fit - needs to improve and we need KPI to measure.
 - Return on politics - needs to drop and we need proper review processes up-and-down and side-to-side.

-*I assumed a measurement for ROP (return on politics) and PSF (project skill fit) based on some team survey, with 0.50 an average measure.
-Intuitively, teams with a greater return on politics have ROP >0.50 and a lower project skill fit PSF < 0.50.
+*_I assumed a measurement for ROP (return on politics) and PSF (project skill fit) based on some team_ _survey, with 0.50 an average measure.
+Intuitively, teams with a greater return on politics have_ _ROP >0.50 and a lower project skill fit PSF < 0.50._